shorepine/tulipcc/docs/getting_started.md

 Now that you've got your Tulip, here's how to get started:

- - Plug in a battery if you have one.
-If you remove the back case, make sure not to bump the touchscreen connector labeled above as it's been known to be loose (we're working on gluing it down at the factory.)
+ - If you want to use a battery, open the back black case with a screwdriver and plug it in.
+If you do remove the back case, make sure not to bump the touchscreen connector labeled above as it's been known to be loose (we're working on gluing it down at the factory.)
  - Connect a USB-C cable from a power adapter or your computer to the **top** USB connector, facing Tulip.
  - Plug in a USB keyboard to the **bottom** USB connector.
- - Optionally wire up your audio jack, MIDI and I2C connectors if you have them.
+ - Optionally wire up your stereo audio jack, MIDI and I2C connectors if you have them.
 Headphones will work fine on the audio jack if you don't have a mixer or other sound system.
  - Turn on the Tulip!
 The switch is on the top of the board.
  - You should see the following.
 If you have audio connected, you should also hear a "bleep" sound on startup.